Royal Roads University: Other buildings

-The grounds, a mix of landscaped gardens and natural woodland, still go by the name of Hatley Park that the Dunsmuir family gave their estate (it is not a designated park).
+The grounds, a mix of landscaped gardens and natural woodland, still go by the name of Hatley Park that the Dunsmuir family gave their estate (although it is not a designated park).
 Hatley Castle and its surroundings have made appearances in numerous movies and TV series programs such as Smallville where it serves as the Luthor Mansion, and the second and third X-Men films where the university is transformed into Professor Xavier's School for Gifted Youngsters.

 Visitors to the 565 acre Hatley Park can tour the extensive walking trails, as well as the Hatley Castle museum.
 The museum is free to enter, and contains historic, local memorabilia as well as a gift shop.
 Tours of the castle itself are available (schedule is seasonal) and access to the heritage gardens (approx 20 acres) have a visitor fee that helps offset the cost of preserving the site.

 In a visit to the university in August 2009, Prime Minister Stephen Harper stated: "There is surely no more beautiful campus in Canada than Lord Dunsmuir’s magnificent castle and the majestic forest and gardens of the Hatley Park National Historic Site.
 But beneath the Edwardian grandeur of Royal Roads lies a cutting-edge modern university".

 During the life of the college, the HMCS Royal Roads Bell was displayed in the porte-cochere of Hatley Castle.
 After the closing of Royal Roads Military College, the HMCS Royal Roads Bell was kept in the Museum at CFB Esquimalt.
 It was officially repatriated on 10 Sep 2010 during the Royal Roads University 2010 Homecoming.